ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Reserved Nodes/Instance (RI)** is an offering that provides you with a significant discount over on-demand usage when you commit to a one-year or three-year term.
 Cost saved with upfront one time payment.

 A **Parameter Group** acts as a "container" for engine configuration values that can be applied to one or more clusters.
-If you create a cluster without specifying a Parameter Group, a default Parameter Group is used.
+If you create a cluster without specifying a Parameter Group, a **default Parameter Group is used**.
 This default group contains engine defaults and Amazon ElastiCache system defaults optimized for the cluster you are running.

 **Auto Discovery** is a feature that saves developers time and effort, while reducing complexity of their applications.
 Auto Discovery enables automatic discovery of cache nodes by clients when they are added to or removed from an Amazon ElastiCache cluster.
 Until now to handle cluster membership changes, developers must update the list of cache node endpoints manually which may need restarts.